boooooommmmmm/ISYS90039-Innovation-Entrepreneurship-in-IT/Week8.md

 Useful for starting business

-connection of innovation and enterpurnaship
+connection of innovation and entrepreneurship

 =======
 ### Model canvas